KairusZhang/KairusZhang.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Control science and engineerin
+    - course: PhD in Control Science and Engineering
       institution: Shanghai Jiaotong University
       start year: 2022
     - course: MEng in Computer Application Technology